ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

             matchLabels:
               role: db
           policyTypes:                   # <-- Should batch the sections below
-          - Ingress                      # <-- If "ingress" section omitted, no in traffic
+          - Ingress                      # <-- If "ingress" section omitted, no in-traffic
-          - Egress                       # <-- If "egress" section omitted, no out traffic
+          - Egress                       # <-- If "egress" section omitted, no out-traffic
           ingress:
           - from:                        # <-- "from" for ingress only
             - ipBlock: